pass4SymmKey does not hash when pushed from Cluster Master

 As you can see from the multiple screenshots above, the pass4SymmKey did not hash on the indexers when pushed from the Cluster Manager.
 Also, in the first screenshot you can see that the password is also in plain text on the Cluster Manager.
 This imposes a security risk as well on the Cluster Manager.
 If an unauthorized user was able to gain access to the Cluster Manager, they could easily find this pass4SymmKey.

 Now, the stanza I have used in my example is for cascading bundle replication from the Search Heads.
 Having a similar pass4SymmKey under that stanza on all indexers, allows the indexers to send each other knowledge object bundles originating from the Search Head.
 Pushing ANY pass4SymmKey in ANY stanza from the Cluster Manager will not hash the value.
-For more information on cascading bundles click here.
+Click here for more information on cascading bundles on Splunk.

 Solution/Resolution